elaforge/karya/doc/overview.md

 which eschews such conservative trappings as melodies, themes, harmony, and the like.
-Perhaps this self-supporting: it's hard to write a melody in text, and if you do, it's even harder to write an expressive dynamic curve by typing in envelope breakpoints, and once you do a compile debug cycle means you won't get to hear it very soon.
+Perhaps this self-supporting: it's hard to write a melody in text, and if you do, it's even harder to write an expressive dynamic curve by typing in envelope breakpoints, and being limited to a compile debug cycle means you won't get to hear it very soon.
 This makes it much easier to write generative, algorithmic, or abstract sound-scapey stuff.
 So they attract people who are interested in that sort of thing, who further develop the field in the direction of fractal note generators and markov sequences.
 No one minds how